Dr Ljubica Spaskovska

 - ‘The Last Yugoslav Generation’ (video written and narrated by L. Spaskovska, directed by Yorgos Karagiannakis), CITSEE, University of Edinburgh

 I am committed to research and inquiry-led teaching and to working with my students as co-producers of knowledge to create a collaborative and inclusive educational experience.
 I endeavour to embed multiperspectivity in all of the modules I teach.
-I believe analysing historical events from mutiple perspectives helps students develop historical understanding to contruct their own historical knowledge.
-Where relevant, 'historical empathy' ('the skill to recognise how people in the past viewed their circumstances, evaluated their opinions, made decisions and how their perceptions were shaped by their values, beliefs and attitudes') and 'perspective taking' can be used as tools to facilitate a grasp of multiple perspectives.
+I believe analysing historical events from multiple perspectives helps students develop historical understanding to construct their own historical knowledge.

 I was delighted to win a teaching award in the 'Inspirational Teaching' category in the 2020 Teaching Awards run by the University of Exeter Student Guild.